 Once you submit the information and choose your template, you're done!
 An easy online payment allows you to download and print out your independent contractor pay stub.
 Now you have the proof of income you need to apply for that loan or qualify for tenancy.

-Navigating the world of income, taxes, and pay stubs is no easy tasks.
+Navigating the world of income, taxes, and pay stubs is no easy task.
 Now that you understand the difference between contractors and employees, you'll be better prepared for next tax season.

 Are you an independent contractor in need of pay stubs?
-Click here to quickly and easily create your own stubs.
+Create your own pay stubs quickly and easily within minutes!